PrimeLens/learning-ES6-etc/README.md

 <sup>*</sup> really weird tutorial, completely contra to the pattern of one way data binding and stores

-<sup>**</sup> no IE support, also I found this to be a terrible example as it did not address multiple asynchronous calls with one callback for all.
-I've added an example for this use case a the bottom of my notes as well as IE fallback
+<sup>**</sup> no IE support, also I found this to be a terrible example.
+It did not address multiple asynchronous calls with one callback for all.
+I've added code in my notes for the missing example use case and I've added IE fallback